aedobbyn/postal/README.md

 <br>

-Definitions of these details below:
+Definitions of these details can be found in `detail_definitions`.

 ``` r
 detail_definitions %>%